Judge holding trial on inmate suicides

 U.S. District Judge Myron Thompson began a mini-trial Thursday.

-Attorneys for inmates are asking Thompson to order changes in how inmates are monitored and evaluated.
+Attorneys for prisoners are asking Thompson to order changes in how inmates are monitored and evaluated.

 Alabama disputed assertions that it has been "indifferent" to inmates and said it has proposed a comprehensive plan to reduce suicide risk.